 - Cover Letter Generator — use AI to create a cover letter based on your resume and the job description.

-- Job Search and Tracker – search for job listings by title and location, and track your applications in one place.
-Manage jobs you’ve saved, applied for, interviewed for, or received an offer from.
+- Job Search and Tracker — search listings by title and location, and track applications in one place: saved, applied, interviewed, or offer received.

-- LinkedIn Optimization.
-Get feedback on your LinkedIn profile and see areas for improvement to increase visibility to recruiters.
+- LinkedIn Optimization — get feedback on your LinkedIn profile and see where to improve visibility to recruiters.

-- Career Change.
-Upload your resume to explore potential career transitions, see available jobs in new fields, and identify relevant skills.
+- Career Change — upload your resume to explore potential transitions, see jobs in new fields, and identify relevant skills.

 Rezi